ubports/docs.ubports.com/porting/introduction/index.rst

 Introduction
 ============

-Porting is the process of making Ubuntu Touch run on new hardware, i.e. on devices that have not previously been able to run Ubuntu Touch.
+Porting makes Ubuntu Touch run on new hardware, i.e. devices previously unable to run it.

-On the vast majority of commercially available devices crucial parts of their systems are not open source.
-Furthermore, these proprietary parts are specific, not only to the manufacturer, but usually also to the individual model.
+Crucial parts of most commercially available devices are not libre software.
+The proprietary nature of the parts is a secret specific not only to the manufacturer, but usually also the individual model.

-Porting Ubuntu Touch involves building it in such a way as to integrate it with these proprietary components on a device so as to enable it to "talk to" the device hardware.
+The real work is building Ubuntu Touch so that it integrates with these proprietary device components so it can "talk to" the hardware.

-Before attempting to port Ubuntu Touch to a new device, there are a few things to understand and consider, some research to be done, and a suitable build environment needs to be set up.
-This section addresses these points.
+With a bit of research and a suitable build environment set up, you too can port Ubuntu Touch.

 .. toctree::
    :maxdepth: 1